 Undergraduate Non-Surgical Oncology Curriculum

-It is hoped that this curriculum will facilitate medical students gaining the competencies required to enable them to manage patients with cancer appropriately when they graduate.
+A curriculum for medical schools designed to provide a basis for undergraduate non-surgical oncology teaching, it is hoped it will facilitate medical students gaining the competencies required to enable them to manage patients with cancer appropriately when they graduate.

-Five bursaries funded by The Royal College of Radiologists are available on an annual basis and are intended to support medical students wishing to undertake an elective period of study in clinical oncology in the UK or abroad.
+Five bursaries funded by the RCR are available on an annual basis and are intended to support medical students wishing to undertake an elective period of study in clinical oncology in the UK or abroad.